dissagaliyeva/deep_learning_projects/README.md

 Imagine you are working for a production company, and your job is to write a script for one of their shows.
 You could write it manually or let an algorithm do it for you!
 In this project we are asked to use RNN along with LSTM generate a good model whose accuracy should be <= 3.5.  <br>

-### Results
-The model I've created barely passed the 3.5 threshold and had the following parameters:
-- epochs: 10, sequence length: 8, batch size: 256, learning rate: 0.001
-- hidden dimensions: 400, embedding dimensions: 300

-The interesting fact that I've noticed was that having smaller learning rate, sequence length and batch size gave much better performance.
-Even though the lectures mentioned that the optimal batch size is in the range of 32 to 512, for this particular assignment using 64-100 batch size yielded in the best performance.
-I'll need to spend more time with this topic and return to it with better understanding :)

 **Small results extract**
 ```